 Personal Adjustments and Compromises

-Everest base camp trek is one of the most popular treks in Nepal, so you can expect booked teahouses and lodges during the peak season, like November.
+Everest Base Camp trek is one of the most popular treks in Nepal, so you can expect teahouses and lodges to be booked during peak season, such as November.
 Finding accommodation can be quite a hassle.
-It is better to inform and make bookings; otherwise, you won’t have many options to choose from.
+It is better to book in advance; otherwise, you won’t have many options.

-Likewise, you will need to make some adjustments as you won’t be getting extraordinary facilities.
-You will have to pay extra money out of your pocket to access facilities like recharging and hot showers.
-Hence, the trekkers’ adaptability will play a crucial role in the Everest Base Camp trek.
+Likewise, you will need to make some adjustments, as you won’t have access to extraordinary facilities.
+You will have to pay out of pocket for services like recharging and hot showers.
+Hence, thetrekkers’ adaptability will play a crucial role in the Everest Base Camp trek.

 Brief Outline Itinerary